Xu Da

 Xu Da (1332–1385), courtesy name Tiande, known by his title as Duke of Wei (魏國公), later posthumously as Prince of Zhongshan (中山王), was a Chinese military general and official who lived in the late Yuan dynasty and early Ming dynasty.
 He was a friend of the Hongwu Emperor, the founder and first ruler of the Ming dynasty, and assisted him in overthrowing the Mongol-led Yuan dynasty and establishing the Ming dynasty.
 He was also the father of Empress Xu, father-in-law of the Yongle Emperor, and maternal grandfather of the Hongxi Emperor.
 All but two subsequent Ming and Southern Ming emperors were descended from him.

-Xu Da was cautious and skilled in governing the army, making outstanding contributions to the establishment of the Ming Dynasty and the recovery of Chinese territory.
-Zhu Yuanzhang praised him as "the Great Wall" of the Ming Dynasty.
-After his death, Xu Da was posthumously honored as the title "King of Zhongshan" (中山王) by Zhu in 1385, ranking first in the Imperial Ancestral Temples and Portrait Temples of Meritorious Officials.
+Xu Da was cautious and skilled in governing the army, making outstanding contributions to the establishment of the Ming dynasty and the recovery of Chinese territory.
+Zhu Yuanzhang praised him as "the Great Wall" of Ming.
+After his death, Xu Da was posthumously honored as "Prince of Zhongshan" (中山王), ranking first in the Imperial Ancestral Temples and Portrait Temples of Meritorious Officials.

 Biography

 Xu Da was described as a stalwart man with a slim face and high cheekbones, he joined the Red Turban rebels in 1353 to overthrow the Mongol-led Yuan dynasty in China.
 Xu served as a general under Zhu Yuanzhang, a prominent rebel leader, and assisted him in defeating other rival warlords and opposing forces.
 In 1368, the year when the Ming dynasty was founded, Xu Da and other Ming generals led an attack on Khanbaliq (present-day Beijing), the Yuan capital, and forced the last Yuan ruler, Toghon Temür, to flee northward.

 Xu Da led a pursuit on the retreating Yuan forces.
 Afterwards, Xu Da's army entered Mongol territory, routed Mongol reinforcements, sacked the Mongol capital at Karakorum, and captured thousands of Mongol nobles in 1370.
 His army ventured to Transbaikalia and reached further north than any other Chinese army had ever before.

-Xu Da died in 1385 under mysterious circumstances.
+Xu Da contracted carbuncle in 1384 and died in 1385 of illness.
 He was not accused of plotting an assassination on the Hongwu Emperor – although many other generals who contributed heavily to the founding of the Ming dynasty were put to death by the emperor for allegedly plotting rebellions.
-According to legend, Xu Da was allergic to goose, so the Hongwu Emperor sent him a goose dish and ordered the emissary to ensure that Xu ate it and died.
-This statement is not a fact, but a rumor.
-Xu Da died of a natural illness.
-His family was still very prominent in the Ming dynasty.
+There are some legends that state that Xu Da was allergic to goose, so the Hongwu Emperor sent him a goose dish and ordered the emissary to ensure that Xu ate it and died.
+However, this legend came to be after his death and is not corroborated by contemporary sources, which say his relationship with the Hongwu emperor was strong until his death.
+His family was still very prominent in the Ming dynasty and married heavily into the royal family.